-- 1 If necessary, in the Master bin, select the Recordings bin to designate it as the storage location for your new recordings. - 2 Solo the A6 Scratch VO track.
+1 If necessary, in the media pool, select the Recordings bin to designate it as the storage location for your new recordings.

-For the purposes of this voiceover recording session, you will need to read through the lines sequentially, one after another.
+For the purposes of this voiceover recording session, you'll need to read through the lines sequentially, one after another.
 You'll separate the different lines and move them into position in the next lesson.
 Keep in mind that the final voiceover line comes at the end of the scene.

+2 Practice reading your voiceover lines.

+TIP You can edit the text clip right in the Fairlight page Inspector.
+Just select the clip in the timeline and use the Title controls in the Video panel.

-- 3 Practice reading your voiceover lines. - 4 Make sure that the A6 track's Arm button is on (red).
-Recording starts at the playhead position on the armed track. - 5 Move the playhead to the beginning of the text clip in the V2 track (01:00:24:20).
+3 Make sure that the A1 track's Arm button is on (red).

+Recording starts at the playhead position on the armed track.

+4 Move the playhead to the beginning of the timeline.